Bmoreillon/Hbmass-and-PV-prediction-model/README.md

 # Hbmass-and-PV-prediction-model
 This code allows to predict total hemoglobin mass (Hbmass) and plasma volume (PV) based on a complete blood count analysis (CBC) and anthropometric data.
-It has beend developped throught MATLAB's regression learner app and can be used on MATLAB.
+It has beend developped through MATLAB's regression learner app and can be used on MATLAB.

 Data must be discriminated by sex and the according predicitive model must be used.
 TrainedModel_Hbmass_men can be used to predict total hemoglobin mass in men; TrainedModel_Hbmass_women can be used to predict total hemoglobin mass in women; TrainedModel_PV_men can be used to predict plasma volume in men; and TrainedModel_PV_women can be used to predict plasma volume in women.